jostylr/event-when/eventwhen.md

     * `events` The list of currently active events/counts that are being tracked.
 To manipulate, use the tracker methods below.
     * `ev` The action that will be taken when all events have fired.
-It will emit the data from all the events in the form of an array of arrays:
+It will emit the data from all the events in the form of an array of
-      `[[event emitted, data], ...]`
+      arrays: `[[event emitted, data], ...]`
     * `timing` This dictates how the action is queued.
     * `reset` This dictates whether to reset the events after firing.
     * `original` The original events for use by reset/reinitialize.
     * `handler` This is the handler that fires when the monitored events fire.
+    * `idempotent` Set to true if it is safe to emit the event multiple times.
+Default is false.

     ### Tracker Methods